LoanDepot Park: "All about Miami"

 "Marlins Park is all about Miami," said Sherlock.
 The exterior is a sculptural monument consisting of gleaming white stucco, steel, aluminum, and glass.
 The inclining elliptical form avoids creating many rigid, right angles.
 Angled, cantilevered pedestrian ramps also form elegant geometric shapes.
-"It's consistent with the essence of the buildings that are down here – white plaster and graceful forms, which are somewhat of an abstraction of the look and feel of Miami Deco", Sherlock continued.
-Even the parking-garage walls are tiled in Miami-Deco pastels that connect with Little Havana.
+"It's consistent with the essence of the buildings that are down here – white plaster and graceful forms, which are somewhat of an abstraction of the look and feel of Miami Deco," Sherlock continued.
+Even the parking-garage walls are tiled in Miami-Deco pastels, which connect with Little Havana.

-As visitors walk from the outside in, they step right on metaphors for Miami's topography, including concrete pavers that in general are either green or blue ("grass" or "sea").
+As visitors walk in from the outside, they step right on metaphors for Miami's topography, including concrete pavers that in general are either green or blue ("grass" or "sea").
 They walk past landscaping that evokes the "beach"—there's even sand—in places.
 There's cobalt-blue glass at eye level ("ocean"), the stucco and concrete ("land" or "buildings"), and the paler blue-gray glass at the upper levels ("sky").
 The seats are also cobalt-blue, facing the naturally green, Bermuda grass field.

 When Marlins fans first realized that the original colors of the team would not appear on the seats in the new stadium—and ultimately not on the new uniforms either—some angrily started a petition known as "Project Teal."
 But Samson said it was necessary to ignore fans' complaints: "I think any time you do something new and different, the knee-jerk reaction from bloggers or people who post comments is negative.
 But we have blinders on.
 This ballpark would have never been built if we had listened to the negativity."